 Rule 317.
+Pre-Trial Requirements

-Issue Conference/Case Management Conference
+A. Issue Conference

-An issue conference is required in all cases at least 10 days prior to the date set for trial, at which time the parties are to meet and confer and execute necessary documents as listed below.
-Plaintiff or petitioner must arrange the issue conference at a mutually agreeable time and location.
+An Issue Conference is required in all cases at least 14 days before the date set for trial, at which time the parties must meet and confer and exchange and/or sign as applicable the documents listed below.
+Plaintiff/Petitioner must arrange the Issue Conference at a mutually agreeable time and location.

-At the issue conference the parties must:
+At the Issue Conference the parties must:

-- A. Exchange exhibits and inspect photos and diagrams (to be submitted on the date of trial), excluding those contemplated to be used for impeachment or rebuttal. - B. Stipulate to all facts amenable to stipulation. - C. Prepare a Joint Statement of the Case (Jury Trials only). - D. Prepare a Joint Witness List, excluding impeachment or rebuttal witnesses. - E. Prepare a Joint List of Controverted Issues.
-If all the parties fail to agree that an issue is uncontroverted, then the issue is controverted. - F. Exchange all motions in limine. - G. Prepare voir dire questions for the court to include in its voir dire (Jury Trials only). - H. Execute a Statement of Compliance.
+- 1. Exchange exhibits and inspect photos and diagrams (to be submitted on the date of trial), excluding those that will be used only for impeachment or rebuttal. - 2.
+Stipulate to all facts amenable to stipulation, and to the admission of and/or foundation for as many of the trial exhibits as possible. - 3.
+Prepare a Joint Statement of the Case to be read to prospective jurors (Jury Trials only). - 4.
+Prepare a Joint Witness List, excluding impeachment and rebuttal witnesses, with a brief description of who each witness is, and time estimates for the direct and cross-examination of each witness. - 5.
+Prepare a Joint List of Controverted Issues for all issues that are to be determined by the Court rather than by a jury.
+If all the parties fail to agree that an issue is uncontroverted, then the issue should be listed as controverted.

+- 6. Exchange all motions in limine.

+- 7. Discuss any proposed voir dire questions for the Court to include in its voir dire (Jury Trials only).

+- 8. Execute a Statement of Compliance.